realtushartyagi/Invoice/README.md

-# PDF to Excel Converter (GUI)
+# PDF to Excel Converter

-This is a PyQt5-based GUI application that allows users to convert PDF files into Excel files.
-The application provides multiple options for extracting data from PDFs, including tables, text, and OCR (Optical Character Recognition).
+This application provides a user-friendly interface that allows users to convert PDF files into Excel format.
+It supports multiple extraction options, including table detection, text extraction, and OCR (Optical Character Recognition) for scanned documents.

 ---